 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Cons: The Grand Valley, where Grand Junction resides, is a "bathtub" that traps bad air.
-Mesa County enacted an ordinance in 2017 that limits open burning - weeds, yard waste and farm fields - and that has helped, but a large wildfire in California or Utah can still affect ground-level air, making life difficult for people with respiratory issues.
+Mesa County has an ordinance that limits open burning - weeds, yard waste and farm fields - but a large wildfire in California or Utah can still affect ground-level air, making life difficult for people with respiratory issues.

 Notes: Grand Junction sits along Interstate 70 but can still feel a little isolated.
 The population has grown 10% during the last decade, and home prices have increased 2% since a year ago.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.